 To print a copy of the Lily Release Notes, right-click and select Print.
 In the Destination drop-down list, select a specific printer name or select Save as PDF.
 Then, click Save.

-Our Lily release will be deployed to all sandbox environments on July 25, 2021.
+Our Lily release has been deployed to all sandbox environments based upon the Release Schedule.
 This release will not be automatically pushed to your production environments.
 The Lily release for production environments will be available by request in late August, 2021.
 When you are ready to make the Lily release available in your production environment, please contact Customer Support by creating a case in our Customer Support Community to request the installation link.

 - Financial Reporter